Shenn299/HEIGVD-AMT-Gamification/README.md

 ## Top-down style
 As we're a team of 4 people, we've chosen to follow the top-down style.
 We began to document our REST API with Swagger in yaml.
 Then :
-* software quality engineers implement API tests.
+* software quality engineers implement API tests in Javascript.
-* software developers implement the API on Spring Boot.
+* software developers implement the API in Java with Spring Boot.

 ## Instruction for running automatised Mocha Tests
-run `npm install` and `npm test` in nodejsTesting `directory`
+run `npm install` then `npm test` in `tests`directory

 ## Credits
 Software quality engineers: